 However, Puji’s list does not stop until she has sent her parents to a pilgrim.
 She is yearning for contributing her skills and knowledge she got from the Netherlands to her surroundings.
 She has been in touch with the local community in her hometown by being a lecturer at two universities, namely Institut Teknologi dan Sains Nahdlatul Ulama (ITSNU) and Politeknik Pusmanu Pekalongan as well as being a civil servant at Dinas Penanaman Modal dan Pelayanan Terpadu Satu Pintu dan Tenaga Kerja Kabupaten Pekalongan.
 “Through these professions, I am able to promote the importance of higher education as I am frequently invited to give a talk in front of the youths in Pekalongan” said Puji.
 She also mentioned that actually many needy but productive generations in her neighbourhood are interested in getting grants for a higher degree, they just do not know how.

 When asked about her ultimate goal, Puji answered, “A motivator”.
 She elaborated that she likes motivating people not to give up on their dreams.
-“I would like to prove them that successful persons does not always come from a wealthy and urban family.
+“I would like to prove them that successful persons do not always come from a wealthy and urban family.
 I believe that we, a lower middle-class community from a small village can be too!”, she exclaimed with a full confidence.

 Nur Puji Lestari, or Puji, has obtained her Bachelor’s degree from Universitas Gadjah Mada (UGM) Yogyakarta majoring in Industrial Engineering in 2014.
 In 2017, she continued her Master’s degree to the University of Groningen focusing on Supply Chain Management and graduated the year after.
 Currently, she is working as a civil servant at Dinas Penanaman Modal dan Pelayanan Terpadu Satu Pintu dan Tenaga Kerja Kabupaten Pekalongan while also managing her own business called “Rumah Kreasi”.
 She also actively contributes to the education sector by being a lecturer at Institut Teknologi dan Sains Nahdlatul Ulama (ITSNU) and Politeknik Pusmanu Pekalongan.
 She likes to share her motivation, inspiration, or scholarship guide to several high school and university students in her hometown too.